jdckl/skrive.js/README.md

 } while (!finishedProcessing);
 ```

-_And you could probably easily extend this with some CSS magic to suit your case :)_
+_+ you could probably easily extend this with some CSS magic to suit your case :)_

 ## Methods